STUDY JAPANESE ONLINE WITH NATIVES HERE

 5 - Conversation speed

-In addition to the words being similar, the Japanese speak very fast. for you to understand and speak Japanese at standard speed is quite a challenge.
+Besides the words being similar, Japanese people speak very fast.
+For you to understand and speak 日本語 at the standard speed is a big challenge.

 Trying to read a Japanese text and a Portuguese text, you will take a long time in Japanese, because you can't read at the correct speed.

-Japanese actually has more words than Portuguese in a sentence, sometimes you will hear thousands of anata and watashi in a text.
+Japanese indeed has more words than Portuguese in a sentence; sometimes you'll hear thousands of anata and watashi in a text.

 6 - Grammar